adendek/DownstreamTracking/BrunelCode/README.md

 git lb-checkout Brunel/2016-patches  Rec/Brunel
 ```

-Then you need to copy all source files from this directory into into the appropriate folder before compilation.
+Then you need to copy all source files from [this](https://github.com/adendek/DownstreamTracking/tree/master/BrunelCode) directory into the appropriate folder before compilation.

+The exception is folder [tests](https://github.com/adendek/DownstreamTracking/tree/master/BrunelCode/tests).
+It contains
+set of Unit Tests, based on gtest, to check correctness of evaluation of the trained classifier.
+It is not a part of a Brunel project.

 Make sure you put the source files into correct directory!
 The content of directory [BrunelCode/Tr/PatAlgorithm](BrunelCode/Tr/PatAlgorithm)
 have to be moved into **BrunelDev_v51r1/Tf/PatAlgorithms** and so on.

-## Now you need to install the compile the project
+## Now you need the compile the project
 ```bash
 cd BrunelDev_v51r1/
 make -j10